Ireland in 2057: Projections using a Geographically Diverse Dynamic Microsimulation: Conclusion

 \section{Conclusion}

-This paper has introduced a dynamic microsimulation model developed for Ireland, capturing individual-level demographic and socioeconomic transitions over a 35-year period from 2022 to 2057.
-By simulating births, deaths, internal migration, and international migration, and by tracking key characteristics such as age, sex, marital status, highest level of education achieved, and economic status, the model offers a detailed and flexible representation of population dynamics.
+This paper has introduced a dynamic microsimulation model developed for Ireland, SEMIPro, capturing individual-level demographic and socioeconomic transitions over a 35-year period from 2022 to 2057.
+By simulating births, deaths, internal migration, and international migration, and by tracking key characteristics such as age, sex, marital status, citizenship, whether the person resided in Ireland one year ago, highest level of education achieved, and economic status, the model offers a detailed and flexible representation of population dynamics.

 The model enables the examination of long-term demographic trends and the distributional impacts of various policy scenarios.
 Its ability to represent individual heterogeneity and simulate life-course events makes it a valuable tool for both researchers and policymakers seeking to understand the complex interactions between demographic behaviour and socioeconomic conditions.